ashwhall/dsnt/README.md

 # Differentiable Spatial to Numerical Transform
-A Tensorflow implementation of the DSNT layer, as taken from the paper "Numerical Coordinate Regression with Convolutional Neural Networks".
+An unofficial Tensorflow implementation of differentiable spatial to numerical (DSNT) layer, as taken from the paper "Numerical Coordinate Regression with Convolutional Neural Networks".

 Also included is a small [Sonnet](https://github.com/deepmind/sonnet) module wrapper around the DSNT layer.